cblichmann/idajava/README.txt

 the ida.lib from the IDA 5.7 SDK.
 There are no other dependencies.

 To rebuild the SWIG bindings, edit CallSwig.cmd and execute it.
-It will produce qutie a few warnings, though.
+It will produce quite a few warnings, though.

 The Java part of IdaJava was developed with Eclipse 3.6.
-Earlier version will work as well.
+Earlier versions will work as well.
 The complete project is included.

 Source code is in part documented using JavaDoc-style comments.
 Java sources